-Goldman Sachs Group Inc. (GS) has set the bar for challengers at this summer’s charity decathlon to crown the best athlete on Wall Street.
+Goldman Sachs Group Inc. (GS:US) has set the bar for challengers at this summer’s charity decathlon to crown the best athlete on Wall Street.

 Goldman Sachs had the top two finishers and was the top fundraising company in last year’s event, a 10-discipline competition that raised about $500,000 for patient care and research at New York’s Memorial Sloan-Kettering Cancer Center.